bhargav1000/web-scraper/README.md

 # Python based Web Scrapers

-BeautifulSoup based scrapers written in Python.
+BeautifulSoup based web scrapers written in Python.
 These scrapers were used to scrape examination results from the Visvesvaraya Technological University(VTU) [website](http://vtu.ac.in).
 Script Versions have been made for both CBCS and Non-CBCS category students given that the Result Page URLs are different for either of the categories.
 The user has to enter a limited set of details to collect the exam results specific to the college department.

 ## Requirements: